How to Build a Home Gym: Best Equipment & Budget Tips for Every Fitness Level

 Tip: Make sure the floor is level and can support equipment weight.
 You might also want to use rubber flooring or mats to protect surfaces.

-See Also: Deadlift Dynamite Review - Does Andy Bolton's Program Work?
+See Also: Muscle Gaining Secrets 2.0 Review - Does Jason Ferruggia's System Work?

 Step 3: Must-Have Home Gym Equipment (Beginner to Advanced)